ttu/json-flatfile-datastore/README.md

 var store = new DataStore(newFilePath, false);
 ```

-Changes are committed immediately from collection to DataStore's internal collection.
+Changes are committed immediately from cthe ollection to the DataStore's internal collection.
 Each update creates a write updates to a blocking collection, which is processed on background.

-On commit, datastore always writes whole collection to the file, even when only one item is changed.
+On commit, the datastore always writes whole collection to the file, even when only one item is changed.

-If this is used with e.g. Web API, add it to DI container as a singleton.
+If this is used with e.g. Web API, add DataStore to the DI container as a singleton.
 This way DataStore's internal state is correct and application does not have to rely on the state on the file.

 ### Dynamic and error CS1977

-This is a message you will see if you try to use dynamic with lambdas:
+This is the message you will see if you try to use dynamic types with lambdas:

 > CS1977: Cannot use a lambda expression as an argument to a dynamically dispatched operation without first casting it to a delegate or expression tree type